WOC (AM): WOC history

 WOC's history is also complex.
 Effective December 1, 1921, the U.S. government adopted a regulation requiring that stations making broadcasts intended for the public now had to hold a Limited Commercial license.
 On February 18, 1922, the Karlowa Radio Corporation was issued a new license, for a broadcasting station with the randomly assigned call letters of WOC, still located in the Rock Island Best Building.
-Karlowa continued to operate the station for a short time, but the costs had become too great.
+Karlowa continued to operate the station for a short time, but realized he was in over its head operating a full-service commercial station.
+In particular the costs had become too great for him to abdorb.
 In March he sold WOC to Col. B. J. Palmer, and on May 9, 1922, a new license was issued for the Palmer School of Chiropractic (later the Palmer College of Chiropractic) in Davenport, Iowa, the start of a family connection that lasted almost 75 years.
 The phrase "World Of Chiropractic" was often used with the station ID.

 The station equipment was moved to a small studio on Palmer's Brady Street campus.
 WOC initially broadcast on the common Entertainment wavelength of 360 meters (833 kilohertz), and on October 14 was authorized to also broadcast weather reports on 485 meters (619 kilohertz).
 In October it was upgraded to a state-of-the-art 500 watt Western Electric transmitter, which allowed WOC to move to the more exclusive "Class B" wavelength of 400 meters (750 kilohertz).
 In May 1923, 620 kilohertz was reserved as a Class B frequency assignment for qualified stations in "Davenport/Des Moines, Iowa", and WOC was authorized to move to this new frequency.

 In 1924, the American Telephone & Telegraph Company was in the process of forming a radio network, with its flagship at WEAF in New York City.
 While in the planning stages, WOC was identified as one of 21 stations thought to be "especially desirable because of coverage and reliable technical performance".
 On July 4, 1925, the station participated in the network's "National Defense Test Day" program.
 In September 1927, WOC became a charter member of the new NBC radio network.

 The Federal Radio Commission's General Order 40 reallocated frequencies in 1928, and WOC was reassigned to share time on 1000 kilohertz with the Banker's Life station in Des Moines, Iowa, WHO.
 In late 1929, the Central Broadcasting Company was formed with B.J.
 Palmer as chairman.
 This company purchased both WOC and WHO, which were then synchronized to simultaneously broadcast identical programs on their shared frequency, each using a 5 kilowatt transmitter.